KuKustudy/Set-Your-Colors/README.md

 This web app use React.js as front-end, and did not use backend framework and database.
 All codes are stored in the src/App.js file.

+This web app is now deployed using GitHub Pages, and serving at https://kukustudy.github.io/Set-Your-Colors/ U+1F355

 ### `npm start`

 Runs the app in the development mode.\